 Our team remains fully available to support our customers while we work remotely.

 For Aircall users who are transitioning to remote work, we put together a few quick tips to help with your home network setup.

 Get your Home Wi-Fi and Router Ready

 Now that you’ve transitioned to working from home, make sure to double-check that your Wi-Fi connection is stable.
 Today, most devices are connected to your home network and if you have too many devices connected at the same time- it can cause congestion.
 As a best practice, we recommend disconnecting what you aren’t using (tablets, consoles, phones, Google Home or Alexa devices, etc.,) to allow priority to your device using Aircall.

 If you haven’t checked up on your home router in a while, it’s worth looking at what upgrade options you can easily make.
-Nowadays, routers offer multi-band networks that come with router management software programs that will allow you to prioritize the traffic easily, and this case, Aircall.
-Most routers will have a 2.4Ghz and 5Ghz option, with 2.4Ghz being enabled by default.
+Nowadays, routers offer multi-band networks that come with router management software programs that will allow you to prioritize the traffic easily, and in this case, Aircall.
+Most routers will have 2.4Ghz and 5Ghz options, with 2.4Ghz being enabled by default.
 You can easily switch to 5gHz WiFi and keep the channel selection to Auto for a faster, better, and more reliable performance.